Mathesar/a500-mitsumi-keyboard-controller-redone/README.md

 ![alt text](pictures/Mitsumi-A-500-REDONE.jpg)

 The original Amiga 500 uses a MOS 6570 microcontroller that is no longer produced and getting exceedingly rare.
-They are also starting to fail, resulting the dreaded "blinking CAPS-LOCK" issue.
+They are also starting to fail, resulting in the dreaded "blinking CAPS-LOCK" issue.
 Since there is no open-source / open-hardware replacement design available I decided to make my own.

 This is a completely new "from scratch" design that uses a Microchip [PIC18F4520](https://www.microchip.com/en-us/product/pic18f4520) microcontroller.
 I chose this type as it is available in a DIP40 package so easy to solder by hand.
 It also gives this new redone keyboard controller a look very similar to the original controller.